Student and Academic Support Administrator

 Hours of work 37 hours per week, normally worked Monday to Friday.
 Flexible working will be considered

-You will be responsible for the delivery of allocated academic administration and student support relating to taught and/or research students and for ensuring high levels of customer support and student satisfaction.
-You will provide support to the SAS Manager and SAS Leads in the delivery and organisation of courses and their course elements
+As a Student and Academic Support Administrator, you will be responsible for supporting the delivery of allocated academic administration and student support relating to taught and/or research students and for ensuring high levels of customer support.

 At Cranfield, we value Diversity and Inclusion, and aim to create and maintain a culture in which everyone can work and study together harmoniously with dignity and respect and realise their full potential.
 We actively consider flexible working options such as part-time, compressed or flexible hours and/or an element of homeworking, and commit to exploring the possibilities for each role.